 The „Instituto Cervantes“ will once again house the Luminale Festival Center in 2020.

-Since 2008, the Spanish Cultural Center has been located in the former Amerika-Haus at the edge of the Rothschildpark not far from the Alte Oper.
-Its bright, inviting architecture offers the ideal setting for lectures, talks and screenings.
-The Festival Center is also the perfect meeting point for all Luminale visitors and a great starting point for a stroll along the Light Walk.
+Since 2008, the Spanish cultural center has been situated in the former America House not far from the Alte Oper (Staufenstraße 1, 60323 Frankfurt).
+With its bright, inviting architecture, for the second time, it offers the ideal setting for lectures and talks in the TALK category, and an invitation to attend and take part in interdisciplinary dialogue and discourse on light, city and the future.
+In the evening, the festival center acts as a meeting point for all Luminale enthusiasts and the perfect starting point for a stroll along the Light Walk.

 Together with the Luminale team, an interdisciplinary Advisory Board will evaluate all submitted project proposals in the CURATED category and decide on their inclusion in this program area and the design of the Light Walk in Frankfurt's city center.
 Members of the board are: